advay-sinha/MallMania/README.md

-# Shopping Mall Adventure
+# Mall Mania

-Welcome to **Shopping Mall Adventure**, a text-based game built with Python!
+Welcome to **Mall Mania**, a text-based game built with Python!
 Explore the mall, interact with NPCs, solve puzzles, and collect items to complete various challenges.

 ## Game Features